-Available from the TOGAF 9 Certification web site at www.opengroup.org/togaf9/cert, or from The Open Group Bookstore at www.opengroup.org/bookstore.
+For the latest information on examinations, see the TOGAF 9 Certification web site at www.opengroup.org/togaf9/cert.
 Copyright protected.
 Use is for Single Users only via a VHP Approved License.
-For information and printed versions please see www.vanharen.net

 Figure 3: Certification Document Structure

 1.2.2 Program Vision and Principles